srky420/capstone-django/README.md

     .\venv\Scripts\activate

+*Note: For purpose of sign up, you can use [tempmail](https://temp-mail.org/en) to generate temporary email and inbox.*

 ## Support

 Thank you for going through this extensive documentation.
 I hope it helps!
 Please provide me with feedback for any changes or improvements.